-I’m always looking for crafts that Kay and Tee can do.
-There are some really awesome arts and crafts projects out there, but so many of them are just too advanced for my 17 month old and 3 year old to do.
-It’s just not as much fun for them if I have to do most of the actual crafting for them.
+I’m always on the lookout for crafts that Kay and Tee can do.
+There are some really awesome arts and crafts projects out there, but so many of them are just too advanced for my 17-month-old and 3-year-old to do.
+It’s just not as much fun for them if I have to do most of the actual crafting for them, so finding easy crafts that even toddlers and preschoolers can do is always a win in my book.

 This toilet paper roll tube owl craft from Jody at Mommy Moment certainly is a hoot!
 And we always have plenty of toilet paper roll tubes hanging around to make this adorable craft.